Quansight/Quansight-website/apps/consulting/posts/review-functorch-contribution.md

 to support `vmap`.
 That being said, there is a `for`-loop fallback in case an operator is not supported so as not to crash the code.

-From the point of view of adding batch rule, PyTorch operators can be roughly categorised as primitive or composite.
+From the point of view of adding batching rules, PyTorch operators can be roughly categorized as primitive or composite.
 Primitive operators are the ones for which we specify the batching and gradient rules.
 Composite operators are implemented using these primitive operators and other simpler composite operators.
 If we implement batching rules for every